LeNPaul/hungry-minds/_posts/2021-02-23-how-to-start-a-blog-or-personal-website-using-jekyll-and-github-pages.md

 #### Publish Blog Posts

-Although you can just as easily add posts using the GitHub through your browswer like we did above, we will go through the steps of publishing blog posts using GitHub Desktop.
+Although you can just as easily add posts using the GitHub through your browser like we did above, we will go through the steps of publishing blog posts using GitHub Desktop.

 Using your text editor of choice (in this case I am using [Atom](https://atom.io/)), navigate to your repository.
 There will be a directory called `_posts`.
 This is where all of your blog posts will be placed.
 Usually, there will be a few sample posts that you can use as a starting point.